-Due to increased drinking habit, population growth, higher income, rapid urbanization domestic consumption of tea is rising.
-At present rate of population growth @ 1.6%, population will be about 182 million and our domestic requirement of tea will be about 80 million Kg and domestic tea production will be 71 million kg by 2025.
+Due to increased drinking habit, population growth, higher income and rapid urbanization, domestic consumption of tea is rising.
+At the present rate of population growth of 1.6%, Bangladeshis population will be about 182 million by 2025 and the domestic requirement of tea will be about 80 million Kg while domestic tea production will be 71 million kg.
 The tea industry has the potentiality and capability to increase production.
-At the moment tea sector needs a substantial investment like BTRP making a breakthrough to produce additional tea to the tune of 40 million Kg for meeting internal demand and retaining traditional export market up to 2025.
+At the moment tea sector needs a substantial investment like BTRP making a breakthrough to produce additional tea to the tune of 40 million Kg by 2025 for meeting internal demand and retaining the traditional export market.